Cadry's Kitchen

 Reprinted from Bold Flavored Vegan Cooking: Healthy Plant-Based Recipes with a Kick By Celine Steen, published by Page Street Publishing

 *Note from Cadry: Make sure to read the label to find vegan kimchi.
-Some brands contain fish sauce.
+Some brands contain fish sauce, shrimp, and/or anchovy extract.
 Also note that the brininess of kimchi varies by brand.
-So it's best to go by taste in terms of amounts.
-I used half this amount when making the recipe.
-That worked great for me.
+So it’s best to go by taste in terms of amounts.

 Nutrition